First Love (2010 Thai film): Plot

 As the end of the year approaches, Nam has a tearful reconciliation with her three best friends.
-In the following days, she learns that she ranked first in school, which means that it's only a matter of time before she is bound for America.
+In the following days, Nam learns that she ranked first in school, which means that it is only a matter of time before she is bound for the United States.
 The Cheer Gang gets together for one last time to help Nam finish the unwritten "tenth recipe" of the love guidebook: direct confession.
 With the help of her friends, Nam plucks up the courage to go to Chon and finally confesses her feelings for him.
-She tearfully reveals that she has been in love with him for the past three years and hands him a rose trimmed from the same rose bush that he gave her on Valentine's, along with Mr. Button.
-However, to her dismay, Chon reveals that he had begun dating Pin about a week ago, which leaves Nam visibly hurt and heartbroken.
+With tears of joy, Nam reveals that she has been in love with Chon for the past three years and hands him a rose trimmed from the same rose bush that he gave her on Valentine's, along with Mr. Button.
+However, much to her dismay, Chon reveals that he had begun dating Pin about a week ago, which leaves Nam visibly hurt and heartbroken.
 That night, Chon comes home to find out that he is accepted into the trainee program of the Bangkok Glass Football Club but has to leave for the camp the following morning.
 He goes into his room and takes out a notebook containing all of Nam's photos.
 It is revealed that Chon has been in love with Nam all these years and has kept a diary in hopes of revealing his true feelings to her one day.
-But as it turned out, he never mustered the courage to do and the timing couldn't have been worse.
+However, as it turned out, he never mustered the courage to do and the timing could not be worse.
 He leaves the diary in front of Nam's house before leaving for Bangkok.
 At the same time, Nam is shown crying in her bedroom.

 Nine years later, Nam has made a name for herself as a successful fashion designer in New York.
 She returns to Thailand after being invited as a guest in a TV talk show.
-She talks about her career and recounts her days in her old school.
+Nam talks about her career and recounts her days in her old school.
 As soon as the topic of her first love is brought up, she gets a surprise visit from Chon who is revealed to have given up his soccer career in order to pursue professional photography.
-Chon takes out Mr. Button and returns it to Nam, telling her that she's mistaken it as his.
-Nam then asks Chon if he has been married, to which he replies that he has been waiting for someone to return from the U.S. after all these years.
+Chon takes out Mr. Button and returns it to Nam, telling her that she has mistaken it as his.
+Nam asks Chon if he has been married, to which the latter replies that he has been waiting for someone to return from the United States after all these years.